-Seven years later, my first trip to Europe was with Sarah, when I used the money saved up from scooping ice cream throughout high school to visit Ireland with her during my spring break.
+Seven years later, my first trip to Europe was with Sarah.
+I used money saved up from scooping ice cream throughout high school to visit Ireland during my freshman year spring break.

 After returning home, I was determined to get back to France ASAP – quickly pushing aside the plan to get a “real” job (whatever that even means).
 I happily accepted my diploma and was on a plane a month later.
-I spent the next four months teaching English at a summer camp, WWOOFing at a bed and breakfast in the Alps, day tripping to Monaco, Belgium and Italy with a handful of beautiful people, and falling in love with Iceland.
+I spent the next four months teaching English at a summer camp, WWOOFing at a bed and breakfast in the Alps, day tripping to Monaco, Belgium and Italy, and falling in love with Iceland.

 Back in the States, I still hadn’t had enough.
-As opposed to having checked things off of my bucket list and feeling satisfied, I just felt like I had added to it.
+I didn’t feel satisfied after checking items off of my bucket list.
+Instead, I felt like I had added to it.
 The more I saw, the more I wanted to see.
 A few months later, I signed a contract to teach English to primary schoolers as part of TAPIF (the Teaching Assistant Program in France).

 In 2014, I traded croissants for kangaroos and embarked on a one-year Work and Holiday Visa to Australia.
-I lived for a few months in Sydney and a few months in a small, wonderful beach town 1.5 hours outside of Melbourne called Torquay.
+I lived first in Sydney and then in a small, wonderful beach town 1.5 hours outside of Melbourne called Torquay.
 I road tripped through Tasmania, snorkeled on the Great Barrier Reef, camped in the Outback, WWOOFed in wine country, and developed a minor obsession with coffee.

 In and around these stints of living abroad, I’ve been hungrily soaking up every new travel experience that I can, from couch surfing in Turkey and island hopping in Greece to climbing above the clouds in Switzerland and taking mud baths with elephants in Thailand.